-We are on the cusp of the biggest changes in healthcare in the history of medicine.
-This feature-length episode of HealthRedesigned explores 6 megatrends on the healthcare horizon and the challenges we will face at the individual and global level.
-Join Hanno and Andy Wilkins as he shares insights from the frontlines of his pioneering research study.
+This feature-length episode of HealthRedesigned with Andy Wilkins of Vision4Health explores 6 megatrends on the healthcare horizon and the challenges we will face at the individual and global level.

-From what's the matter with you to what matters to you.
+1. Socio-technological: From What's the matter with you?, to What matters to you?

 "The role of technology in people's lives is going to be very different.
 Their expectations of what could be achieved and delivered through digital technologies in the area of health and well-being is going to be very different in 10 to 15 years time."

 This role will grow to encompass healthcare support in ways we have not seen before.
 Patients spend 0.1% of their lives with health professionals.
 Tech can step into that 99.9% space and support people in the moments of life where health undergoes real-time change.
 This is a huge opportunity.

 There's an interesting gap between that which the body is trying to self correct and that which becomes noticeably out of kilter such that we become symptomatic.
 It's in that gap where things start to go wrong.
 New digital health technologies will give our body a voice to tell us what's going on long before we begin to show symptoms.

 This is a transformational way in which technology can start to hack the onset of disease and give us a greater understanding of what our body is saying to us.
 Communicating with our bodies in this way will grant us new methods of how to treat them.

 2. Systems Biology: Understanding health on a molecular and environmental level